-We are requesting that the Minister modify the minimum density mapping applicable to lands in site and area specific policy 675 in Official Plan Amendment 570 to reflect higher minimum densities, reflective of existing planning approvals and active development applications.
+We are requesting that the Minister modify the minimum density mapping in site and area specific policy 673 in Official Plan Amendment 570 to reflect higher minimum densities.
 Such modifications will help to accelerate the process of approving intensification applications.
 It will deliver housing and economic activity consistent with the provincial vision, with less excessive process, and in a faster time frame.